 Nursing Schools Almanac researched over 3,000 schools in the country on the institution’s academic prestige and perceived value, the breadth and depth of nursing programs offered and finally student success, particularly on the NCLEX licensure examination.
 Nursing Schools Almanac then combined these assessments into an overall score and ranked accordingly.

 The College of Health Sciences offers both a traditional prelicensure BSN and an RN-to-BSN program.
 Graduates of the prelicensure BSN program consistently perform strongly on the NCLEX-RN national licensure examination, including a perfect 100% first-time pass rate in 2016 and 2019.

 Recently, FinnU was also named one of the Most Affordable Schools in Michigan for a Bachelor’s Degree according to Affordable Schools.

 In addition, Finlandia just introduced two new needs-based scholarship initiatives designed to help make private higher education affordable for all.
 The Rise Together Scholarship provides free full tuition to eligible low-income students beginning in Fall 2020, while the Western Great Lakes Scholarship will provide need-based funding up to $4,000 for any student hailing from Michigan, Minnesota, Wisconsin and Illinois.
-To learn more about Finlandia’s numerous scholarship opportunities, please visit finlandia.edu/scholarships.Tags: Academic Families, College of Health Sciences, Irina Sergeyeva, Nursing, Top 30 Best Nursing Schools in Michigan
+To learn more about Finlandia’s numerous scholarship opportunities, please visit finlandia.edu/scholarships.Tags: Academic Families, College of Health Sciences, Irina Sergeyeva, Nursing, Nursing Schools Almanac, Top 30 Best Nursing Schools in Michigan